igor47/blog/_posts/2012-11-05-multitasking-makes-you-dumb.md

 ## Multitasking impairs cognitive control

-Stanford professors gussed before a study that people who frequently multitask must be excellent in filtering important elements of a series of
+Stanford professors guessed before a study that people who frequently multitask must be excellent in filtering important elements of a series of
 tasks: [^1]